Plumbing Leak Sensor Installation in Johnson City, KS

 The lines behind and under kitchen appliances leak where they're hardest to see.
 Sensors there catch the drip early across the Stanton County kitchen.

-- On-site diagnosis.
-On arrival we diagnose the leak sensor installation on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- Diagnosis at your door.
+Diagnosis happens on-site: free for most leak sensor installation repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

-- Same-visit fix.
-Most leak sensor installation work finishes the same visit: our trucks carry the common valves, fittings, water heater parts, and fixtures, so a second trip is rare.
+- Fixed in one visit.
+Most leak sensor installation work finishes the same visit: our trucks carry the common valves, fittings, cartridges, and fixtures, so a second trip is rare.

-Leak Sensor Installation the United States starts at from $149, every leak sensor installation quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Leak Sensor Installation in Johnson City, KS starts at from $149, every leak sensor installation quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Our leak sensor installation carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the leak sensor installation we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote leak sensor installation on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak sensor installation quote is written and good for 30 days.